TalMizrahii/Multithreaded-News-System/README.md

 The assignment involves four types of active actors: Producers, Dispatcher, Co-Editors, and Screen Manager.
 The Producers generate strings representing news stories and send them to the Dispatcher.
 The Dispatcher sorts the stories based on their type and sends them to the corresponding Co-Editors.
 The Co-Editors edit the stories and pass them to the Screen Manager.
 Finally, the Screen Manager displays the stories on the screen.
 Each of them works in a different thread, allowing the system to work simultaneously.

 The system includes a bounded buffer, which is used as a queue between the Producers and the Dispatcher, as well as between the Co-Editors and the Screen Manager.
+This desgind needs to face the  [Producer–consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).
 The Dispatcher's queues are unbounded buffers.

 <img width="300" alt="4" src="https://github.com/TalMizrahii/Multithreaded-News-System/assets/103560553/95d8602d-24a0-41dc-8c8c-00e35bca733d">